DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/DavidCico/Study-of-buy-and-hold-investment/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **David Cicoria** - *Initial work* - [DavidCico](https://github.com/DavidCico)

-See also the list of [contributors](https://github.com/DavidCico/Study-of-buy-and-hold-investment/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data/graphs/contributors) who participated in this project.